Sebastian-Griesbach/Improving-Policy-Conditioned-Value-Functions/README.md

 # Improving Policy-Conditioned Value Functions
 This repository contains the code of my master thesis "Improving Policy-Conditioned Value Functions".
+The full thesis can be found int `thesis.pdf`.
 Most of the experiments contained in the Thesis can be simply reproduced with the provided configurations and scripts.
 In the following the details on how to do so are provided.

 ## Installation
 Mujoco has to be installed separately.
 Refer to the official repository on instructions how to do so https://github.com/openai/mujoco-py.